joeavanzato/impact/README.md

 sometimes such as percent encrypted, original file-size, etc) and this additional encrypted data is appended to the end of each file.

 The exact data varies per group - impact uses a generic implementation across all groups - the main differentiators between groups in the impact implementation are as follows:
+* Ransomware Extension[s]
-* Ransomware Extension
+* Extension Editing Differences - Mutate vs Append
-* Ransomware Note Name
+* Ransomware Note Name[s]
 * Ransomware Note Content
 * Symmetric Cipher Utilized
 * Asymmetric Cipher Utilized
+* Ransomware Note Behavior - Delayed or Immediate

 Thus, the implementation remains the same between groups in this tool and it is mainly the metadata that presents a difference.